 2. Clean your bag regularly

 Whether it’s new or old, as well as protecting your bag, regular cleaning is a must.
 For a quick wipe-down, a damp cloth is enough, but typically bags will need a more thorough clean by a professional or using specialist cleaning product every 2-3 months to keep them in top condition.
-We recommend using Leather Ultra Clean by Furniture Clinic or TRG Universal Cleaner followed by a protection cream
+We recommend using Leather Ultra Clean by Furniture Clinic or TRG Universal Cleaner followed by a protection cream.
+Collonil (Click Here) are a German brand of after care and protection products endorsed by major designer labels such as Mulberry

 3. Only use specialist leather cleaners

-Never use baby wipes, vinegar or any other 'home remedy' for cleaning.
+Never use baby wipes, vinegar, nail varnish, hairspray or any other 'home remedy' for cleaning.
 Many of these products have chemicals and substances in them that can cause drying or colour loss.

 4. Keep your bag in a dust bag when not in use

 If your handbag came with a dust bag, use it!
 This will prevent the build up of dust when it’s not in use and prevent any accidental scuffs.
-If you don’t have a dust bag, use a pillowcase
+If you don’t have a dust bag, use a pillowcase.
+Keep in a well ventilated area to prevent damp and mould and take it out occasionally for air if not using over a long period of time even once a month.

 5. Keep your bag stuffed